bustle/ember-restless/README.md

 Include [ember-restless.js](https://raw.github.com/endlessinc/ember-restless/master/dist/ember-restless.js) in your application. (found in the ```dist/``` folder)

+If you are using bower:

+    bower install -S ember-restless

 **Namespace**

 RESTless can be referenced either with the namespace **RESTless** or the shorthand **RL**.
 Similar to **Ember** and **Em**